imalikov/pine_script_docs/source/concepts/Sessions.rst

 - We use a session input to allow users to specify the time they want to detect.
-  We are only looking for the session's beginning time on bars, so we use a five-minute gaps between the beginning and end time of our ``"0930-0935"`` default value.
+  We are only looking for the session's beginning time on bars, so we use a five-minute gap between the beginning and end time of our ``"0930-0935"`` default value.
 - We create a ``sessionBegins()`` function to detect the beginning of a session.
   Its ``time("", sess)`` call uses an empty string for the function's ``timeframe`` parameter, which means it uses the chart's timeframe, whatever that is.